7 Signs You Need To Have Your Septic Tank Pumped

 5. Lush Grass

 While a green lawn is usually a good thing, overly lush grass above your drain field may be the result of a sinister source.
-Excessive greenery can mean that liquid waste is escaping the tank and fertilizing your lawn.
-This is another warning sign.
+Excessive greenery can mean that liquid waste is not draining properly and coming to the surface.
+This is another warning sign that you need septic tank repairs.

 If you test your well water and find elevated nitrate levels, your septic tank might be leaking.
-This is a serious health hazard and a strong indicator that your tank is overdue for pumping.
+This is a serious health hazard and a strong indicator that you are overdue for septic tank pumping.
 Don’t ignore this critical sign that your septic system needs pumping.

 7. Increased Pests

 A rise in insect or rodent activity around your septic tank area is a bad sign.
 Waste attracts pests, indicating that your tank might be leaking or overflowing.
-Take this as a cue to schedule a septic pumping.
+Take this as a cue to schedule a septic tank cleaning or pumping.

 You might also like